Good Night (Beatles song): Writing and recording

 guitars, and Paul McCartney singing a harmony.
 Take 10 with a guitar part from take 5 was released on the 2018 50th Anniversary box set of The Beatles.

 During rehearsals for the song on 28 June, the band arrangement was reduced to Lennon on piano and Harrison playing percussion.
 A fragment from this rehearsal and take 22 of the song, along with an overdub of the orchestra from the close of the released version, is heard on the Beatles' 1996 compilation album Anthology 3.

 Lennon recalled asking George Martin to give the song a lush orchestral arrangement in the style of old Hollywood films and admitted, "Yeah, corny".
 The orchestra comprised 26 musicians: 12 violins, three violas, three cellos, one harp, three flutes, one clarinet, one horn, one vibraphone and one string bass.
 Eight members of the Mike Sammes Singers also took part in the recording, providing backing vocals.

-With "Good Night", Starr became the third Beatle, after McCartney and Harrison, to record a song credited to the group without the other members performing (Lennon would be the fourth with "Julia").
-The song ends with Starr whispering: "Good night ...
-Good night, everybody ...
-Everybody, everywhere ...
-Good night".

 Reception

 In musicologist Walter Everett's view, "Good Night" uses chords that are uncharacteristic of Lennon's writing, and its countermelodies and musical interludes are more typical of Martin's music, particularly the compositions that show the influence of Maurice Ravel, his favourite composer.
 Everett concludes: "I have difficulty settling into 'Good Night' after 'Revolution 9' dies away, but most no doubt take it as a welcome bromide".

 Coinciding with the 50th anniversary of its release, Jacob Stolworthy of The Independent listed "Good Night" at number 28 in his ranking of the White Album's 30 tracks.
 He called the track "a mediocre song sung by Ringo".
 He continued: "Despite a vibrant orchestral arrangement from George Martin, 'Good Night' – like all lullabies – might put you to sleep".

 Rolling Stone magazine referred to it as "a Gloriously Weird revelation", and "the most surprising discovery here, as it evolves through three drastically different versions".